Hungary's leader Orbán predicts Trump will end support for Ukraine in comments before EU summit

 Recommended Videos

-The nationalist Hungarian leader has long sought to undermine EU support for Kyiv, and routinely blocked, delayed or watered down the bloc’s efforts to provide weapons and funding and to sanction Moscow for its invasion.
-He has sought to use the summits to make his case to other leaders that they should rethink their commitments to Ukraine.
+The nationalist Hungarian leader has long sought to undermine EU support for Ukraine, and routinely blocked, delayed or watered down the bloc’s efforts to provide weapons and funding and to sanction Moscow for its invasion.
+He has sought to use the summits to make his case to other leaders that they should rethink their commitments to the war-ravaged country.

-In comments to state radio ahead of Friday's summit, Orbán, who is close to both Trump and Russian President Vladimir Putin, reiterated his long-held position that an immediate cease-fire should be declared, and suggested that Ukraine has already lost its fight.
+In comments to state radio before Friday's summit, Orbán, who is considered close to both Trump and Russian President Vladimir Putin, reiterated his long-held position that an immediate cease-fire should be declared, and suggested that Ukraine has already lost its fight.

-“If Donald Trump had won in 2020 in the United States, these two nightmarish years wouldn’t have happened.
-There wouldn’t have been a war,” Orbán said.
 “The situation on the front is obvious, there’s been a military defeat.
-The Americans are going to pull out of this war.”
+The Americans are going to pull out of this war,” Orbán said.

 At a gathering on Thursday of European leaders in Budapest, Ukrainian President Volodymyr Zelenskyy objected to Trump’s claim that Russia’s war with Ukraine could be ended in a day, something he and his European backers fear would mean peace on terms favorable to Putin and involving the surrender of territory.